 It's a Friday night, and you're out with friends at your favorite restaurant.
 The atmosphere is buzzing, music is pumping, and laughter fills the air.
 The excitement is contagious, and it's easy to get wrapped up in the moment.

-It would be so easy to compound your drink with another.
-After all, that’s what your friends are doing; only one hour into the night, they’re already at least a few drinks in.
-But you –– you take a moment to pause, breathe, and reflect.
+It would be so easy to have another drink, and maybe even another.
+After all, that’s what your friends are doing; only an hour into the night, they’re already at least a few drinks in.
+But you … no. You take a moment to pause, breathe, and reflect.

-In this blog, we’ll delve into the dangers of binge drinking –– both immediate and long-term.
-It’ll also provide tips on how to break free from unhealthy drinking patterns and reclaim your health.
-Let’s get started!
+In this blog, we’ll first provide a binge drinking definition.
+We’ll then delve into the dangers of binge drinking, both the immediate and long-term effects.
+Finally, we’ll provide tips on breaking free from unhealthy drinking patterns and reclaiming your health.
+Let’s get started on the facts about binge drinking!

 What Is Binge Drinking?